-A 2019 study (1) lead by Andrea Bulbena-Cabre, MD, PhD, MSc a research fellow at the Icahn School of Medicine at Mount Sinai, New York evaluated children suffering with Joint hypermobility syndrome for anxiety disorders.
+A 2019 study (1) lead by Andrea Bulbena-Cabre, MD, PhD, MSc a research fellow at the Icahn School of Medicine at Mount Sinai, New York evaluated children suffering from Joint hypermobility syndrome for anxiety disorders.
 Previously there had been no research on this subject.

 - Her research team looked at a sample of 160 children (74 girls and 86 boys) ranging from ages 5 to 17.
-The prevalence of Joint hypermobility syndrome in this sample was 22%, and this was significantly higher in girls (31%) than in boys (14%).
+The prevalence of joint hypermobility syndrome in this sample was 22%, and this was significantly higher in girls (31%) than in boys (14%).

 - The Joint hypermobility syndrome group tested significantly higher in the Children Manifested Anxiety Scale test, the Children Manifested Anxiety Scale Physiological anxiety test and the Child Behavior Checklist somatic complaints test.
 The Joint hypermobility syndrome group also scored higher in some behavioral measures.